Citroën 2CV: Body

-The 2CV used the fixed-profile convertible, where the doors and upper side elements of its bodywork remain fixed although, the doors could be removed easily too by lifting them up and way from the car.
+The 2CV used the fixed-profile convertible, where the doors and upper side elements of its bodywork remain fixed although, the doors could be removed easily too by lifting them up and away from the car.
 The bonnet too could be removed by sliding sideways to allow extra ventilation on very hot days.
 The fabric soft top can be rolled back and a picnic basket was available for purchase and fixed on the boot door.
 This reduces weight and lowers the centre of gravity, and allows the carrying of long or irregularly shaped items, but the key reason was that fabric was cheaper than steel which was in short supply and expensive after the war.
 The fixed-profile concept was quite popular in this period.

 Suspension

 The suspension of the 2CV was very soft; a person could easily rock the car side to side dramatically.
 The swinging arm, fore-aft linked suspension system with inboard front brakes had a much smaller unsprung mass than existing coil spring or leaf spring designs.
 The design was modified by Marcel Chinon.

 The system comprises two suspension cylinders mounted horizontally on each side of the platform chassis.
 Inside the cylinders are two springs, one for each wheel, mounted at each end of the cylinder.
 The springs are connected to the front leading swinging arm and rear trailing swinging arm, that act like bellcranks by pull rods (tie rods).
 These are connected to spring seating cups in the middle of the cylinder, each spring being compressed independently, against the ends of the cylinder.
 Each cylinder is mounted using an additional set of springs, originally made from steel, called "volute" springs, on later models made from rubber.
 These allow the front and rear suspension to interconnect.
 When the front wheel is deflected up over a bump, the front pull rod compresses the front spring inside the cylinder, against the front of the cylinder.
 This also compresses the front volute spring pulling the whole cylinder forwards.
 That action pulls the rear wheel down on the same side via the rear spring assembly and pull rod.
 When the rear wheel meets that bump a moment later, it does the same in reverse, keeping the car level front to rear.
 When both springs are compressed on one side when travelling around a bend, or front and rear wheels hit bumps simultaneously, the equal and opposite forces applied to the front and rear spring assemblies reduce the interconnection.
 It reduces pitching, which is a particular problem of soft car suspension.